elm-messenger/messenger-docs/docs/rendering/custom_programs.md

 # Custom Programs

 :::warning
-Work in progress.
 This is a very advanced usage of the renderer.
 Do not use this if you are not familiar with shaders (GLSL).
 :::

 Users could write their own programs, effects and compositors.